gabriel-sk-williams/riverboat-prototype/README.md

 # (riverboat)
-## A Rust server that scores predictions against each other and automatically calculates payouts for each player.
+## A decentralized prediction aggregator that calculates payouts on a Rust server.

 React / MUI Frontend